wendelsilverio/KML2SQL/README.md

 If you have any questions, feel free to post issues here on GitHub, email me at zach(at)zachshuford(dotcom), hit me up on [Google+](https://plus.google.com/100663438782533486183), or tweet me @pharylon.
 If something isn't working, let me know!
 If you really need some feature bad, let me know!
 The amount of work I put into this project and number of features I add is directly proportional to how many people ask for them.

-Lastly, a big "Thank You!" to [SharpKML](http://sharpkml.codeplex.com/) without which this project would be a lot more work and [VectorLady](http://vectorlady.com/) who authored the icon, which is released under the Creative Commons Lisence 3.0 Attributoin.
+Lastly, a big "Thank You!" to [SharpKML](http://sharpkml.codeplex.com/) without which this project would be a lot more work and [VectorLady](http://vectorlady.com/) who authored the icon, which is released under the Creative Commons License 3.0 Attribution.

 Finally, KML2SQL itself is licensed under the [BSD 2 Clause License](https://github.com/Pharylon/KML2SQL/blob/master/License.txt).